How to configure Firefox color management

 Enable it on the Firefox advanced configuration

 Type in about:config on your Firefox address bar.

 Use the filter field to search for color_management.

 Update the following fields:

-1 - Enable color management for all rendered graphics.
-(Recommended)
+Set to 1 to enable color management for all rendered graphics.

 You can check how your browser's color management is behaving by accessing our browser color management test.